Chocolate / Vegan Chocolate Ganache (3 Ingredients)

 A slice of a chocolate tart on a small plate topped with cream and orange slices.

-If you make this Dairy-Free Chocolate Ganache or any other chocolate recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
+If you make this Dairy-Free Chocolate Ganache recipe or any other chocolate recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on InstagramFacebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.

 Close up of chocolate ganache swirls.